Contrary to what you may think, smart stepparenting is a two-person task.

 - If they welcome or seek affection, then go for it.

 - If they remain distant and cordial, honor that as well.

 - If they follow your rules and respect your decisions, continue to assert your given authority.

-- If they challenge your authority, finds ways to live on borrowed power from the biological parent.
+- If they challenge your authority, find ways to live on borrowed power from the biological parent.

 Effective stepparents know that building a connection with stepchildren takes time, yet they don't emphasize "deepening the bond" to the point that they miss the relationship they currently have.
 Learn to find the nuggets of good in the relationship you have now.
 Be patient and keep seeking to grow with your stepchildren, but don’t add too much pressure.